-- The first one is profile sander or contour sander.
-This type of sanders come in different shapes and sizes and is designed for sanding intricately shaped surfaces like moldings and carvings.
+- The first one is profiling sander or contour sander.
+These types of sanders come in different shapes and sizes and are designed for sanding intricately shaped surfaces like moldings and carvings.

-- The second one is detailed sander and has a triangle shaped pad.
-This allows the sander to reach corners and restricted areas with ease.
+- The second one is a detailed sander or mouse sander and has a triangle-shaped pad that allows the sander to reach inside corners and restricted areas with ease.

 How to use an orbital sander?

-Orbital sanders are quite popular because of their smoothing capabilities.
-They are usually used to ultra-smooth wood, rounding sharp edges, sanding off the wood putty or varnish coats.
+Orbital sanders are the most popular because of their smoothing capabilities.
+They are usually used to ultra-smooth wood, rounding sharp edges, sanding off the wood putty, or varnish coats.
 It has a sanding sheet at its bottom, held by two spring-loaded clamps over a square pad or hoop and loop system.

 As the machine starts the pad vibrates and moves in small circles, better known as orbits.

-Once you have picked your type of tool, you could use it considering some do’s and don’ts.
-Here are some important things that ensure you make the best use of your orbital sander.
+Once you have picked your type of sander, use it considering some dos and don’ts.
+Here are some essential things that ensure you make the best use of your tool.

 Using a sander

-Power sanders are operated through two buttons, one that allows you cut and resume power supply to the machine and second one – lock in button that allows for locking the power button in on position, letting you place your hand more comfortably on the tool.
+Power sanders usually operate through two buttons.
+One that allows you to cut and resume power supply to the machine and the second one – lock-in button that allows for locking the power button in on position, letting you place your hand more comfortably on the tool’s body.